What Is It?

 More Scientific Information

 Nitrocellulose is derived from cellulose, which is a natural A large group of natural complex carbohydrates with the general formula (C6H10O5)n where ‘n’ is a large number.
 Polysaccarides are easily hydrolyzed into simple sugars. obtained from plant fibers.
-In cosmetics and personal care products, Nitrocellulose functions as a Ingredients that dry to form a thin coating on the skin, hair or nails. and suspending agent (nonsurfactant).
+In cosmetics and personal care products, Nitrocellulose functions as a film former and suspending agent (nonsurfactant).

 Find out more about the regulation of over-the-counter drugs by the Food and Drug Administration OTC